 EducationRollins College 2007 - 2011 Computer Science, B.A.H.

 I graduated summa cum laude with a B.A.H in Computer Science.
-Having achieved a 3.99 GPA (4.0 Major GPA), I was in the top 5 of my class and was on the President's List for all terms.
+I graduated in the top 5 of my class with a 3.99 GPA (4.0 Major GPA) and was on the President's List for all terms.